Pastor Gilmore, Jr.

 He has been married to the former Deborah Laverne Stokes since 1993.
 She is a graduate of the University of North Carolina, Chapel Hill and the District of Columbia.
 She is employed in the field of Technology.
 They have one daughter, Alia Nicole, a college student.

 His hobbies are spending time with family and traveling.
-He has been privileged to visit Germany, France, Switzerland, Liechtenstein, Austria, Jamaica, Bahamas, Dominican Republic, Dominica, St. Martens, Aruba, Cancun, Mexico, Hawaii, San Juan, Puerto Rico, Barbados, Israel, Jerusalem, and Palestine.
+He has been privileged to visit Germany, France, Switzerland, Liechtenstein, Austria, Jamaica, Bahamas, Dominican Republic, Dominica, St. Martens, Aruba, Cancun, Mexico, Hawaii, San Juan, Puerto Rico, Barbados, Israel, Jerusalem, Palestine, and Italy.